rticommunity/rticonnextcert-examples/examples/zero_copy/README.md

-# C Hello World w/ Zero Copy Example
+# "Hello World" using the Cert Zero Copy Transport

 This repo provides an example publication and subscription pair of applications to send and receive a simple user-defined `HelloWorld` type.
 This example uses Dynamic Participant Static Endpoint (DPSE) discovery over a statically configured UDP transport.
 User data is communicated over Shared Memory using the Zero Copy Transport.